Mamoon794/employee-handbook/deliverables/D3/iteration-02-review.md

  * Give a supporting argument about what makes you think that way.
  * Feel free to refer/link to process artifact(s).

+Figma Screens Were Not Fully Finalized Before Development
+- Some of the Figma designs were still being discussed or revised while we began development.
+As a result, certain UI decisions such as layout fixes, or page flows had to be changed mid-build based on usability concerns or new partner feedback.
+This made implementation less efficient, as components had to be refactored or restructured after initial work was already done.

+Lack of initial consistent code reviews early on
+- In the earlier stages, we did not have a fully consistent code review process.
+This led to some inconsistencies in the styling, and component reuse across different parts of the frontend code.
+As the codebase grew, this required additional refactoring to align components and code styles and standards.
+Earlier enforcement of code review guidelines could have reduced these small inconsistencies.

 #### Q3(a).
 Planned changes